Services and Support

 The San Diego Police Department offers a variety of resources related to crime prevention and education.
 These include:

 - crime statistics and maps;

 - neighborhood division maps; and

 Also, listings of San Diego Police Department units and other law enforcement-related agencies and organizations are provided along with useful resources.

-If you have additional questions about San Diego Police Department Recruiting, see the Frequently Asked Questions, call (619) 531-COPS (2677).
+If you have additional questions about San Diego Police Department Recruiting, see Frequently Asked Questions, or call (619) 531-COPS (2677).

 Located in downtown San Diego at 1122 Broadway, Suite 200, San Diego, CA 92101, the San Diego Family Justice Center is a public safety initiative launched by the City of San Diego to assist victims of family violence.
 It was the first comprehensive "one-stop shop" in the nation for victims of family violence and their children.
 Under one roof, more than twenty-five agencies have come together to provide consolidated and coordinated legal, social, and health services to women, men, children, and families in need.
 Victims of family violence can now come to one location to talk to an advocate, get a retraing order, plan for their safety, talk to a police officer, meet with a prosecutor, and receive information on shelter.